aloosefish/secret_santa_py/README.md

 # TODO:
 * ~~figure out packaging/dependencies, with Poetry~~
-* create data structure for contacts
+* create data structure for contacts. currently, the `get_contacts.py` returns a `list[dict]`. dictionaries are immutable, so need to turn each dictionary into a `Contact` so that secret santa can be added to it.
 * generate test data and write tests first? including mock sending text messages?
-* implement efficient combination algorithm
+* implement more efficient combination algorithm?

 ## Secret Santa